XWALLFilter for Microsoft Exchange 2013

 existing mailboxes, you may have rule corruption caused by a migration or

 import of those mailboxes from PST files.
 Perform Microsoft knowledgebase

 article ID 924297 on an existing mailbox that is broken to confirm if you have

 this Exchange problem.
 After performing this knowledgebase article, toggle the

 filter junk email” option in

 Outlook Web App (OWA) OFF and then ON again before testing with an external

-Exchange 2013 CU20 support, correct .NET version dependencies.
+Exchange 2013 CU22 support.
 Critical updates to OpenSSL.
-New cryptographic signing key.
-This release supports and has been tested with: 1) XWall version 3.53.
-2) Third party Exchange 2013 native AntiVirus and third party add-on solutions released through April 2018.
-3) Exchange 2013 CU1->CU20 under Windows Server 2012 and Windows Server 2012 R2.
+New cryptographic signing keys.
+This release supports and has been tested with: 1) XWall version 3.53+.
+2) Third party Exchange 2013 native AntiVirus and third party add-on solutions released through January 2019.
+3) Exchange 2013 CU1->CU22 under Windows Server 2012 and Windows Server 2012 R2.

 Please visit our SUPPORT section at: http://www.XWALLFilter.com or email email@example.com.
 If writing us about a problem, please include any relevant XWALLFilter event log entries from the application event log and the XWALLFilter installation log available in C:\Program Files\XWALLFilter\XWALLFilter.log.